Articles Packing a Self-Tweaking Punch

 Scott Jeffrey [March 6, 2017]

-From growing emotional intelligence and selecting your area of focus, to discovering your practices and establishing your schedule, this gem merits mandatory read status as the new year dawns.
+From growing emotional intelligence and selecting your area of focus, to conjuring your practices and establishing your schedule, this gem merits mandatory read status for those wedded to self-improvement.

 3️⃣ 6 Steps to Transform Your Outlook